rozboris/Sublime-Tweet/README.md

 You’ll see a list of latest tweets in your timeline.
 Just hit Enter on a tweet to favorite, retweet, reply, get related tweets or open an URL from the tweet.

 ## How to set proxy to use ##

-Note: *You currently can't sign in to Twitter through proxy, you can only use it, if you were authorised without proxy, sorry*

 Go to your Sublime Text 2 Packages directory, locate `/User/SublimeTweet.settings` file and replace